D.R. Horton (DHI)

 Underperform

-We’re cautious of D.R.
-Horton.
-Its weak sales growth and declining returns on capital show its demand and profits are shrinking.
+D.R.
+Horton is in for a bumpy ride.
+Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst